We are a department of caring and talented educators who strive to challenge and support our students' holistic development.

 Our quality programs and services seek to meet the ever-changing needs of our students and develop them as the engaged global citizens of tomorrow.

-We recruit, select and train talented professional, paraprofessional, Faculty Master and support staff members who demonstrate their skill through their previous employment, education and leadership experiences.
+We recruit, select and train talented professional, paraprofessional, Collegiate Professor and support staff members who demonstrate their skill through their previous employment, education and leadership experiences.
 As talented educators we celebrate our accomplishments and share them with the entire campus community.
 To achieve this, we collaborate with other departments and take advantage of educational moments to challenge our students to grow.
 We foster our staff members' realizations of their personal and professional goals.

 In support of Binghamton's inclusive community, the Office of Residential Life values diversity in all aspects of our work.
 We hire a diverse staff, facilitate ongoing diversity training, and support our student population.
 The department challenges our students to think beyond their own personal background and experiences to foster an environment of mutual learning and respect.